mtlynch/mtlynch.io/_posts/2018-12-27-upwork-scammer.md

 * "Grace Application Letter"
 * "Grace CV"
-* "Grace Intenship[sic] letter"
+* "Grace Intenship [*sic*] letter"

 Finally, there was a PDF whose filename was "Grace" followed by what looked like a last name.
-The full name was unique enough that Google had only a single matching result: a Facebook profile:
+The full name was unique enough that Google had only a single matching result: a Facebook profile of a schoolteacher in Kenya:

 {% include image.html file="grace-facebook.png" alt="Screenshot of Lizzie R's WorkDiary history" max_width="504px" img_link="true" fig_caption="Lizzie's true identity, potentially" %}